-It is the crime Australians face the highest risk of victimisation from, out of all crimes against the person.
+It is a crime Australians face the highest risk of victimisation from, out of all crimes against the person.
 The Australian Institute of Criminology (AIC) reported that in 2007, males aged between 15 and 24 years have the highest rate of victimisation, and females between 15 and 19 follow closely behind.
-Young males are most likely to be targeted by a stranger, whilst females are more likely to be assaulted by a family member.
+Young males are most likely to be targeted by a stranger, while females are more likely to be assaulted by a family member.

-In NSW, assault offences are the second most common type of offence that persons frequently charged with in the Local Court of New South Wales and also second to the most common type of offence in Children’s Court.
+In NSW, assault offences are the second most common type of offence that persons frequently charged within the Local Court of New South Wales and also second to the most common type of offence in Children’s Court.
 (NSW Bureau of Crime Statistics and Research, NSW Criminal Court Statistics 2012, p3; 8).

-Types of Assaults
+Types of assaults

 There are four (4) types of assaults under the Crimes Act 1900.
 The first type is a serious assault by the offender which involves actual and physical contact with the victim resulting to the latter’s injury or grave bodily harm.
 The second is a serious assault but does not involve an injury to the victim.
 The third is a common assault and lastly, the fourth is stalking.
 For purposes of this article, we will discuss the third type of assault – the common assault.

 Again, actual physical infliction of any harm upon the person of the victim is not necessary to commit this offence.
 A threat of imminent character directed to the victim is already sufficient to warrant conviction under Section 61.
 Often, individuals are charged when a person assaults someone else, but no injury is caused that could be considered bodily harm or grievous bodily harm.

 The person charged with the offence of assault is not left without a remedy.
 In fact, like in any other criminal charge, the accused can set up defences available to him under the circumstances.
-These defences include self-defense and lawful correction.
+These defences include self-defence and lawful correction.
 Any of these defences available under a particular case, when properly set up, can lead to an acquittal of the accused.

 If the offender had only 0-3 previous convictions involving the same offence, he only suffered to pay a bond with or without conviction record.
 On the other hand, the offender will most likely suffer imprisonment as a penalty if he already has at least 4 convictions.

-If there is no actual bodily harm inflicted upon the victim, the maximum penalty provided in Crimes Act 1900 is two (2) years of imprisonment.
+If there is no actual bodily harm inflicted upon the victim, the maximum penalty provided in the Crimes Act 1900 is two (2) years of imprisonment.
 However, under the same law, if the victim is a police officer, the maximum penalty is five (5) years.
-However, there is nothing to prevent the court from imposing imprisonment as penalty even in the first instance if the assault is of serious character.
+However, there is nothing to prevent the court from imposing imprisonment as a penalty even in the first instance if the assault is of serious character.

 Being a convict of the offence of assault has an adverse effect.
 The seriousness of its effect depends on the job the convicted person normally does.
 Many jobs do not permit employees to work with a criminal conviction and so, in the case of an assault charge, the person could lose their job with no chance of further employment elsewhere.